 This blog is proudly sponsored by Cottonelle

-From my chair I can see the boys make their way down the stairs.
-Son No. 2 wrapped in a robe like a miniature Hugh Heffner hair sticking up, face still puffy with sleep.
+From my chair I can see them make their way down the stairs.
+My younger son with his hair mussed and face still puffy with sleep.

 They are the feet of a grown boy.
 Gone are the tiny feet of babyhood and the chubby feet of a toddler learning to walk.
 The feet I used to smell after peeling off small, slightly wet socks, intoxicated by the mixture of sweetness and sweat.

 These feet are the strong, stable feet of a boy who grew up before my eyes….and yet, somehow I didn’t even see it happen.

 I stare at his feet feeling bittersweet.
 Why didn’t I enjoy it more?
 That elusive baby stage gone in the blink of an eye.
 I think of the times he napped on my chest while wishing I could transfer him to his crib so I could get things done.
 I’d give almost anything to go back in time and have one hour of this boy snuggled on top of me, mouth agape, leaving a small patch of drool upon my shirt.

 But I can’t go back, there are no do-overs.
 Instead I ask him to sit on my lap, this boy who’s all long legs, arms and elbows.
 I wrap my arms around him and kiss the top of his head, savouring the moment.